MGAHINGA GORILLA NATIONAL PARK – GORILLA TREKKING UGANDA SAFARIS | ACTIVITIES | ATTRACTIONS | SAFARI LODGES/ACCOMMODATION IN MGAHINGA NATIONAL PARK.

 Bwindi Impenetrable National Park Uganda a home to the rare endangered mountain gorillas in Uganda, is strategically located at the edge of the western rift valley (Albertine rift valley), in South Western Uganda.
-Bwindi Impenetrable National Park Uganda is shared amoungest Rukungiri, Kisoro and Kabale Districts of Uganda..
+Bwindi Impenetrable National Park Uganda is shared amongst Rukungiri, Kisoro, and Kabale Districts of Uganda..
 Read More about Bwindi Impenetrable National Park

-Kibale National Park Uganda-the major Chimpanzee trekking safari tours in Kibale forest national park destination in Uganda, is located in Kabarole district of western Uganda near Fort Portal and measures 776 sq km in size.
-It is elevate between 1110 meters to 1590 meters and has a national park since 1993.
+Kibale National Park Uganda-the major Chimpanzee trekking safari tours in Kibale forest national park destination in Uganda is located in Kabarole district of western Uganda near Fort Portal and measures 776 sq km in size.
+It is elevated between 1110 meters to 1590 meters and has been a national park since 1993.
 Read More about Kibale Forest National Park

-Semuliki National Park Uganda is impeccable a Uganda safari spot located in the extreme west of Uganda in Bundibugyo district along geo-graphical coordinates 0o 44′- 00 53′ N – 290 57-30o 11’E. It is an eastern extension of the vast Ituri forest, and forms part of the forest continuum during the climatic upheavals of the Pleistocene period.
+Semuliki National Park Uganda is an impeccable Uganda safari spot located in the extreme west of Uganda in Bundibugyo district along with geographical coordinates 0o 44′- 00 53′ N – 290 57-30o 11’E. It is an eastern extension of the vast Ituri Forest and forms part of the forest continuum during the climatic upheavals of the Pleistocene period.
 It forms one of the richest areas for both flora and fauna in Africa particularly birds..
 Read More about Semuliki National Park

 A Uganda Safari that features the Rwenzori mountain climbing adventure provides a memorable and rewarding experience but in order to have a smooth flow it should be Well planned and every tour must be well prepared.
-The central hike circuit can take about six nights/seven days and then reaches an altitude of 14,000ft(4,267m) above the sea level.
-Read More about Semuliki National Park
+The central hike circuit can take about six nights/seven days and then reaches an altitude of 14,000ft(4,267m) above sea level.
+Read More about Rwenzori Mountain National Park

-Mount Elgon National Park Uganda is home Mount Elgon a 4,321m high extinct volcano with Wagagai as it`s highest peak, that first erupted more than 24 million years ago and in prehistoric times stood taller than Kilimanjaro does today.
-Having a 50km by 80km area, Elgon is a great Uganda prime tour-safari destination, possesing the largest surface area of any extinct Volcano in the world but 4th highest mount in E. Africa.
+Mount Elgon National Park Uganda is home to Mount Elgon a 4,321m high extinct volcano with Wagagai as its highest peak, that first erupted more than 24 million years ago and in prehistoric times stood taller than Kilimanjaro does today.
+Having a 50km by 80km area, Elgon is a great Uganda prime tour-safari destination, possessing the largest surface area of any extinct Volcano in the world but the 4th highest mount in E. Africa.
 Read More about Mount Elgon National Park

 Lake Mburo National Park; With a size of 260 sq km, Lake Mburo National Park in Uganda is situated near Mbarara district and forms Uganda wildlife tours and Safaris destination best for tourists to amazing wild game walks amidst chanting and grazing wild animal and this can be done here in the whole Uganda.
 Read More about Lake Mburo National Park

 Wildlife safari tours in Queen Elizabeth National Park, Uganda wildlife safari game drives,boat cruises, nature walks,chimpanzee trekking when to visit, how to get there & where to sleep in Queen Elizabeth National Park Uganda.
 Queen Elizabeth National Park Uganda (QENP) is located in the southwest of Uganda near Kasese, covering 1978 sq km.
 Read More about Queen Elizabeth National Park